finos/morphir/docs/snowpark/snowpark-backend-generation.md

   }
 ```

-#### 2. Convention for custom types with data
+### 2. Custom types with data

-In the case that a custom type has constructors with parameters this backend assumes that values of this type are stored in an [OBJECT column](https://docs.snowflake.com/en/sql-reference/data-types-semistructured#object) .

-The encoding of column is defined as follows:
+This backend uses an [OBJECT column](https://docs.snowflake.com/en/sql-reference/data-types-semistructured#object) to represent custom types that have constructors with parameters.
+Using this kind of columns allows storing different options allowed by the custom type definition.
+The encoding of a column is defined as follows:

 - Values are encoded as a `JSON` object
 - A special property of this object called `"__tag"` is used to determine which variant is used in the current value